mthmulders/tastybeans-quarkus/README.md

 ## :rocket: Getting started

-- Run `make images` to build the docker images.
-- Run `docker-compose up -d` to start the environment.
+- Run `quarkus dev` in each of the folders.

 ## :construction_worker: Developing